3d-it/3d1/content/pages/blog/how-to-start-free-blogging-on-medium.md

 ---
 type: PostLayout
-title: 'Start Blogging for Free: A Step-by-Step Guide to Publishing on Medium'
+title: 'Start Blogging for Free: A Step-by-Step Guide How to Start A Blog On Medium'
 date: '2024-12-19'
 excerpt: >-
   Start your blogging journey for free with Medium.
 This guide walks you through